clue1ess/xv6/explanation/os_theory.md

 ## TSS

 Current process's environment has to saved.
 So, for that system has provision for TSS(Task State Segment).
 Such space is made available for every task.
 When task is suspended, its contents are saved in TSS, then trying to refer new TSS wrt new task.
 TSS contains CS, DS, ES, SS and much more.

+## Handling Traps

+1. Change user mode to kernel mode on:
+   1. System call
+   2. Hardware interrupt
+   3. Exception/Trap when user program has done some illegal work i.e software interrupts.

+2. Actions needed to be taken :
+   1. Change to kernel mode.
+   2. Switch to kernel stack.
+   3. Saving user's registors(Trapframe, will see this in explanation_xv6.md).
+   4. Saving kernel's registors(Context, will see this in explanation_xv6.md).
+   5. Start kernel in appropriate place i.e. invoke appropriate handler for a particular trap no.

+PL changes automatically on `int` instruction and changes back using `iret`.
+There is table idt (interrupt descriptor table) which has list of interrupt descriptors.`int n` invokes nth trap handler(i.e. nth interrupt descriptor) in IDT. xv6 uses `int 64` for system calls.